geopython/diving-into-pygeoapi/workshop/content/docs/publishing/ogcapi-coverages.md

 !!! question "Interact with OGC API - Coverages via OWSLib"

-    If you do not have Python installed, consider running this exercise in a Docker container or in a cloud environment.
+    If you do not have Python installed, consider running this exercise in a Docker container.
+See the [Setup Chapter](../setup.md#using-docker-for-python-clients).

     <div class="termy">
     ```bash